-[Where, CE: compensation of employees; OS: operating surplus; MI: mixed income; and CFC: consumption of fixed capital.
+[Where, CE: compensation of employees; OS: operating surplus; MI: mixed income; and CFC: consumption of fixed capital (i.e., depriciation).
 Production taxes or production subsidies are paid or received with relation to production and are independent of the volume of actual production.
 Some examples of production taxes are land revenues, stamps and registration fees and tax on profession.
-Some production subsidies are subsidies to Railways, input subsidies to farmers, subsidies to village and small industries, administrative subsidies to corporations or cooperatives, etc. Product taxes or subsidies are paid or received on per unit of product.
+Some production subsidies are subsidies to Railways, input subsidies to farmers, subsidies to village and small industries, administrative subsidies to corporations or cooperatives, etc. Product taxes or subsidies are paid or received on per unit of the product.
 Some examples of product taxes are excise tax, sales tax, service tax and import and export duties.
-Product subsidies include food, petroleum and fertilizer subsidies, interest subsidies given to farmers, households, etc., through banks, and subsidies for providing insurance to households at lower rates].
+Product subsidies include food, petroleum and fertilizer subsidies, interest subsidies given to farmers, households, etc., through